rnestler/rnestler.github.io-source/content/articles/2017/2017-04-29_visiting_hackerspace_budapest.rst

     biotope in the main room

-Inside their lives an `Axolotl`_ which, so they told me, forms a stable ecosystem together with the plants.
+Inside there lives an `Axolotl`_ which, so they told me, forms a stable ecosystem together with the plants.
 Apparently the excretion from the Axolotl produce all the minerals the plants need to grow.
 So they simply pump the water where the Axolotl resides to the top and let it flow down.
 The only